 The browser-based site offers schools Common Core standards-aligned courses containing 40-100 hours of game design and coding curriculum that leverage professional programming languages and industry-standard tools.
+Students learn to design and program their own educational games through a mix of teacher-led instruction, team-based learning, and online networking with experts and peers.
 Additionally, Globaloria has a customized learning platform, a learning management system, live and virtual support for users, and blended professional development for educators (for schools that purchase the Globaloria school plan).

 Globaloria is designed to be integrated directly into the regular school day as a stand-alone elective or as part of an existing course.
 Members can sign into their School Learning Platform, which integrates with additional platforms for teachers and staff-- the Professional Development platform (educators only), the Learning Management platform (educators only), and a Network Administration platform (Globaloria Staff).
 The School Learning Platform provides a space for the school to organize all course material, resources, and any digital textbooks.
 This platform contains a number of features, including a curriculum overview for Globaloria’s courses (Game Design I-V, 3D Game Design, Mobile Game Design and Game Design Essentials).

 Globaloria requires that each student have a computer with the following specifications: